link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 {{< term nosql >}} databases are designed for high availability and fault tolerance but generally do not fully support ACID transactions.

 In particular, maintaining the **Isolation** property across multiple nodes is prohibitively expensive.
-Ensuring strict transactional behavior would require constant coordination and message exchange over the network— leading to a complex, tightly coupled system that contradicts **NoSQL**'s design goals.
+Ensuring strict transactional behavior would require constant coordination and message exchange over the network, leading to a complex, tightly coupled system that contradicts **NoSQL**'s design goals.

 As a result, **NoSQL** is generally not well-suited for applications that demand